kathysledge/smig/docs/schema-reference/events.md

 ## Event comments

-Document what the event does:
+Add documentation to explain the event's purpose:

 ```typescript
 onPublish: event('on_publish')